-The geologic instability has definitely taken a toll on Prambanan.
-Originally 240 stone temples were constructed, sadly on 18 survive today.
-The 2006 earthquake severely damaged the temple, which caused the closing of it.
-It took many weeks of repairs and structural assessments before it could be reopened to the public.
+Originally 240 stone temples were constructed; sadly, only 18 survive today.
+The 2006 earthquake severely damaged the temple, which caused its closing and many weeks of repairs before it could be reopened.